 Trends in corporate governance best practices to watch

 The National Association of Corporate Directors found that shifting economic conditions, regulatory requirements, and cybersecurity threats were the top three concerns for directors this year.
+These pressures make adhering to fundamental principles of corporate governance increasingly critical for maintaining both strong financial performance and stakeholder trust.
 Improvements in strategy execution and candid conversations were two of the top areas of focus for boards.

 Companies under pressure to innovate faster are poised to make significant technology investments, but risk management is a significant concern.
 Pressure to innovate faster and adjust to fluctuating economic conditions also makes it more difficult to stick to more traditional, long-term plans.